Robert-van-Engelen/Forth500/manual.md

 successful.
 It also sets the `VALUE` flag `DBL` to true if the float is a double.  `>FLOAT` requires `BASE` to be `DECIMAL`.

-To convert a floating point value to a string saved to a string buffer, the `REPRESENT` word can be used:
+The `REPRESENT` word can be used to convert a floating point value to a string saved to a string buffer

 | word        | stack effect ( _before_ -- _after_ )              | comment
 | ----------- | ------------------------------------------------- | ----------
 | `REPRESENT` | ( _c-addr_ _u_ -- _n_ _flag_ _true_ ; F: _r_ -- ) | save the string representation of the significant of _r_ to _c-addr_ of size _u_, returns exponent _n_ and sign _flag_

-`REPRESENT` is used by the `F.` and `FS.` words, which save the string to the hold area at `HERE` to display.
+`REPRESENT` is used by the `F.`, `FE.` and `FS.` words, which save the string to the hold area at `HERE` to display.
 The character string contains the _u_ most significant digits of the significand of _r_ represented as a decimal fraction with the implied decimal point to the left of the first digit, and the first digit zero only if all digits are zero.
 The significand is rounded to _u_ digits following the "round to nearest" rule; _n_ is adjusted, if necessary, to correspond to the rounded magnitude of the significand.
 If _flag_ is _true_ then _r_ is negative.
 The `VALUE` flag `DBL` is true if the float is a double.

 The `F.`, `FE.` and `FS.` words are defined as follows: